 We are looking for Māori leaders who are seeking to expand their career into the public service and are passionate about working towards a better Aotearoa New Zealand for all.
 A degree of comfort working in a kaupapa Māori environment is essential.

-Candidates should be seeking to transition from the New Zealand Defence Force within 12 months of commencing the programme.
+Candidates should have submitted their resignation (717) and be seeking to transition from the Defence Force within 12 months of commencing the programme.